 I start seeing a lot of code lately, and I was in the position that I had to judge it.
 This experience triggered me in writing this article because it seems that not so many people are applying a set of rules when coding.
-This set of rules in some cases is not related to the language in wich we are working but there are also specific “rules” for specific languages.
+This set of Coding Standards and guidelines in some cases is not related to the language in which we are working but there are also specific “rules” for specific languages.

 - I always try to write methods that are not exceeding 60 lines of code